 Mahinga kai generally refers to indigenous freshwater species that have traditionally been used as food, tools, or other resources.
 It also refers to the places those species are found and to the act of catching them.
-Mahinga kai provide food for the people of the rohe and these sites give an indication of the overall health of the water.
+Mahinga kai provide food for the people of the rohe and these sites give an indication of the overall health of the watercatchment.

 For this value, kai would be safe to harvest and eat.
-Transfer of knowledge would occur about the preparation, storage and cooking of kai.
-In freshwater management units that are used for providing mahinga kai, the desired species are plentiful enough for long-term harvest and the range of desired species is present across all life stages.
+Transfer of knowledge would occur about the preparation, storage and cooking of kai.and knowledge transfer is present (intergenerational harvest).
+In freshwater management units that are highly valuedused for providing mahinga kai, the desired species are plentiful enough for long-term harvest and the range of desired species is present across all life stages.